M2Team/NanaZip/Security.md

   workaround solution than us, but you need to follow the rules, which are mentioned in https://github.com/M2Team/NanaZip/blob/main/CONTRIBUTING.md.
 You should read that word by word first.
+  - The PR title and descriptions should not contain the words which make other guys to know it's something about security issues to reduce the risk of before use from malicious guys.
 - If you don't want to make a fix PR directly, you need to provide a Proof of Concept (maybe a document, or samples) for that before you using private vulnerability reporting feature provided by GitHub, read